 - Track 14-3Auscultation

 - Track 14-7Bronchiectasis

 Digital Pathology is the branch of pathology developed in the modern world to study the image-based information environment which is equipped by computer technology which allows the management of information generated from a digital slide.
-The study involves the practice of converting glass slides into digital slides that is viewed, managed, and analyzed on a computer monitor.
-This technology is one of the most promising with the advent of Whole-Slide Imaging, the field of digital pathology has exploded as it is better, faster and cheaper diagnosis, prognosis and prediction of cancer and other important diseases.
+The study involves the practice of converting glass slides into digital slides that are viewed, managed, and analyzed on a computer monitor.
+This technology is one of the most promising with the advent of Whole-Slide Imaging, the field of digital pathology has exploded as it is a better, faster and cheaper diagnosis, prognosis and prediction of cancer and other important diseases.

 - Track 15-1Diagnostic tests